Hsieh-Cheng-Han/STA2453_Project1/README.md

 This document will explain how to run the various functionalities of this package.

-Firstly, to run the main web_scraping functionality create a folder named data at the root directory of this project.
-The structure should look like STA2453_Project1/data/ .

-Next cd directory to be outside of the project. such that if you run ls you will see STA2453_Project1 as one of the folders.
+Make sure your working directory should be outside of the project. such that if you run ls you will see STA2453_Project1 as one of the folders.
 Run the web scraper on the command line with

 ```bash
 python -m STA2453_Project1.web_scraping